UMWEDU/umw-study-sync/_areas of study/international-business.md

 <!-- End internships -->

 <!-- honors -->
 <h2>Honors</h2>To be eligible for honors in international, you must have a 3.25 grade-point average in upper-division business administration courses and a 3.0 GPA overall.
-You'll do a research project, write a thesis, and defend it before a faculty honors committee.
+You\'ll do a research project, write a thesis, and defend it before a faculty honors committee.
 <!-- End honors -->

 <!-- requirements -->